 Cold weather creates business boom at local bakery

-Local bakery managers are saying the cold weather is actually good for business since pan dulce is the go-t0 comfort food for many in the Valley.
+Mercedes bakery managers are saying the cold weather is good for business because pan dulce is the go-to comfort food for many in the Valley.

 “Everything was sold out yesterday, the trays were all empty and people were still coming in,” Natalia De La Garza of De La Garza Bakery said. “"We have had to make double batches, triple batches, these past couple days.
 The cold weather has helped us out increase revenue, increase more traffic in here."